 2. Cook, T., "Perennial Ryegrass Lolium Perenne L.," Oregon State University Department of Horticulture.

 3. UC Statewide Integrated Pest Management Program, "Grass Seed Germination Rates," University of California Agriculture & Natural Resources.

-4. Hannaway, D., et al., "Perennial Ryegrass," Oregon State University Extension, April 1999.
+4. Hart, J.M., et al., "Perennial Ryegrass Grown for Seed," Oregon State University Extension, November 2013.